Advent 1C

 • Used in the Hebrew Bible to indicate one’s humanity (Ezekiel 2:1; Psalm 2:4) or the apocalyptic redeemer (Daniel 7:13-14)

-• In the New Testament this title is the highest Christological title used often in conjunction with suffering.
+• In the New Testament this title is the highest christological title used often in conjunction with suffering.

 • This week of hope bring to light the paradox of a suffering messiah and a crucified Christ - the suffering and crucifixion does not negate the anointed messianic status or the divinity of Christ.
 In fact, perhaps it is the willingness to enter into the suffering of the world (as God does in the incarnation) which, in part, defines what the Christ is.